on a commission build model

 Getting started on commission build models

 If you are interested in discussing a commission build, please fill out this form to request a quote, or contact me directly at firstname.lastname@example.org with any questions.
 I ask for a 50% deposit to get started, and invoicing invoicing is through Paypal.
 (Note: a Paypal account is NOT required to pay with that service.)
-A typical build takes between two and four months, though that may vary depending on the specifics of any model.
+A typical build takes between three and six months, though that may vary depending on the specifics of any model.
 Once the model is complete, I send an invoice for the balance, and mail the model out in a sturdy, custom packed box upon receipt of the final payment.

 Here are some examples of my work: